-In the exemplary arrangement shown the reset circuit comprises a parallel Resistor 28 - Capacitor 26 combination.
+In the exemplary arrangement shown the reset circuit comprises a parallel Resistor 28-Capacitor 26 combination.
 The RC combination ensures that the clamping transistor turns back on (reset of monostable) within a predefined time, which as will be appreciated by those skilled in the art is defined by the RC time constant.
 Thus the reset circuit always resets within a predefined time, irrespective of whether or not a reset 'OFF' pulse is received.
 This ensures fail safe operation of the reset circuit to ensure turn off of the MOSFET.
-It will be appreciated that the reset circuit thus operates as a monostable having a

-25 stable state in which the switch 30 is closed causing the gate voltage of the MOSFET 2 to be clamped and a metastable state in which the switch 30 is open allowing the MOSFET to be turned on.
+It will be appreciated that the reset circuit thus operates as a monostable having a stable state in which the switch 30 is closed causing the gate voltage of the MOSFET 2 to be clamped and a metastable state in which the switch 30 is open allowing the MOSFET to be turned on.

-This fail safe reset circuit may operate in parallel to a conventional reset circuit for example as previously described with respect to Figure 1 which is responsive to the arrival of an 'OFF' pulse.
-In a configuration, as shown, in Figure 2, the fail safe functionality may be integrated with a reset circuit responsive to the arrival of an 'OFF' pulse.
-Such an arrangement is provided in Figure 2, in which a second transformer 6 is employed to transfer a second pulse ("OFF" pulse) from the primary side to the secondary side.
+This fail safe reset circuit may operate in parallel to a conventional reset circuit for example as previously described with respect to FIG. 1 which is responsive to the arrival of an 'OFF' pulse.
+In an alternative configuration, as shown, in FIG. 2, the fail safe functionality may be integrated with a reset circuit responsive to the arrival of an 'OFF' pulse.
+Such an arrangement is provided in FIG. 2, in which a second transformer 6 is employed to transfer a second pulse ("OFF" pulse) from the primary side to the secondary side.
 The secondary winding of the second transformer is connected to a further semiconductor switch 22 which is positioned in parallel with the capacitor.
-An arriving 'OFF' pulse switches on the semiconductor switch capacitor, accordingly the second transformer may be any suitable isolated signal transfer device and is not limited to being a transformer.
+An arriving 'OFF' pulse switches on the semiconductor switch 22 providing a low resistance path for the capacitor 22 to discharge.
+This in turn causes the clamping transistor to turn on (reset of monostable) thus turning off the MOSFET.
+It will be appreciated that the second transformer is not required to transfer power in the same manner as the first transformer which needs to charge the gate capacitor, accordingly the second transformer may be any suitable isolated signal transfer device and is not limited to being a transformer.
 Thus for example, the second transformer may be replaced by an optocoupler.